The Moss Side Fashion Project inspiring Youth Action on Sustainable Fashion

-'Walk in Wardrobe' will look to lift the lid on the impact of fast fashion and engage visitors in joining the call for change.
+'Walk in Wardrobe' will look at the impact of fast fashion, and engage visitors in joining the call for change.

 By Manchester's Finest | March 30th '22